joednkn1/airflow-dvc/README.md

 The `DVCDownload` implementations are similar to `DVCUpload`.

-### 👀 DVCSensor
+### 👀 DVCUpdateSensor

-`DVCSensor` will allow you to pause the DAG run until the specified file will be updated.
+`DVCUpdateSensor` will allow you to pause the DAG run until the specified file will be updated.
 The sensor checks the date of the latest DAG run and compares it with timestamp of meta DVC file in the repo.

 ```python